-Although so many papers have been proposed, until now, there exists no work to make a detailed survey, comprehensive evaluation and insightful analysis on these attribute recognition algorithms.
-In this paper, we summarize existing works on pedestrian attributes recognition, including traditional methods and popular deep learning based algorithms, to better understand this direction and help other researchers to quickly capture main pipeline and latest research frontier.
-Specifically speaking, we attempt to address the following several important issues: (1) What is the connection and difference between traditional and deep-learning-based pedestrian attributes recognition algorithms?
-We analyse traditional and deep learning based algorithms from different classification rules, such as part-based, group-based or end-to-end learning; (2) How the pedestrian attributes help other related computer vision tasks?
-We also review some person attributes guided computer vision tasks, such as person re-identification, object detection, person tracking, to fully demonstrate the effectiveness and widely application in many other related tasks; (3) How to better leverage deep networks for pedestrian attributes recognition and what is the future direction of the development on attribute recognition?
-By evaluating existing person attributes recognition algorithms and some top-ranked baseline methods, we make some useful conclusions and provide some possible research directions.
+Although so many papers have been proposed, until now, there exists no work to make a detailed survey, comprehensive evaluation, and insightful analysis of these attribute recognition algorithms.
+In this paper, we summarize existing works on pedestrian attribute recognition, including traditional methods and popular deep learning-based algorithms, to better understand this direction and help other researchers quickly capture the main pipeline and latest research frontier.
+Specifically speaking, we attempt to address the following several important issues: \textbf{Firstly}, what is the connection and difference between traditional and deep-learning-based pedestrian attribute recognition algorithms?
+We analyze traditional and deep learning-based algorithms from different classification rules, such as part-based, group-based, or end-to-end learning; \textbf{Secondly}, how do the pedestrian attributes help other related computer vision tasks?
+We also review some person attributes guided computer vision tasks, such as person re-identification, object detection, and person tracking, to fully demonstrate the effectiveness and wide applications in many other related tasks; \textbf{Thirdly}, how to better leverage deep networks for pedestrian attribute recognition and what is the future direction of the development of attribute recognition?
+By evaluating existing person attribute recognition algorithms and some top-ranked baseline methods, we make some useful conclusions and provide some possible research directions.